bertofurth/Seagate-Central-Samba/README.md

 ### Support for new features
 The samba server created using these instructions is not crippled in the same way that the one provided in the original firmware is.
-This means that the full array of features availabe in samba server software may be configured, albeit via the command line and configuration file rather than the web interface.
+This means that the full array of features available in samba server software may be configured, albeit via the command line and configuration file rather than the web interface.